celo-org/docs/docs/general/glossary.md

 ## cLabs, Celo Labs

-The team that, before mainnet release, has worked closely to develop and shape the Celo protocol and Celo Wallet application with the input of the larger Celo Community.
+The team that, before Mainnet release, has worked closely to develop and shape the Celo protocol and Celo Wallet application with the input of the larger Celo Community.

 ## Carbon Offsetting Fund